 Aroma: 4.5 – I hate to harp but you can smell it, and it smells like it tastes.
 Not entirely pleasant, although not as awful.

-Manliness: 8.5 – I’m sorry but when the first line read “Dr James Crow” this couldn’t help but be manly.
+Honesty: 8.5 – I’m sorry but when the first line read “Dr James Crow” we couldn’t help ourselves.
 The iconography of a crow and the barreling added with the labeling that just seems old-timey just makes this great.
 The only detractor of points here is that A. The bottle itself is standard fare.
 B. While it’s not a shitty metal cap, it’s not corked.
 And C. when I hear imitated, but never duplicated – I mentally add more duplicated’s because Robin Williams’ voice lives in my head.

 Whiskey Sour: 6.0 – Now I made sure to add a little less lemon juice than the standard 3:2:1 Whiskey : Lemon Juice : Simple Syrup ratio to compensate for the bitterness of the whiskey, and I’m glad I did, because any more and this would have been too sour.
 Overall though it’s not bad – not the best I’ve had, but not bad.